rohandhobale07/Earthquake_Geo_Spatial_Analysis/README.md

                                🌍📊 Earthquake & Geo-Spatial Data Analysis 🌍📊

-An interactive Tableau dashboard analyzing major earthquakes (Magnitude 6+) from 1900 to 2013 using geo-spatial visualization techniques.
+This project analyzes major earthquakes (Magnitude 6+) from 1900 to 2013 using geo-spatial visualization techniques.
-This project focuses on earthquake hotspots, magnitude analysis, depth correlation, and continent-wise seismic activity insights.
+The analysis focuses on identifying earthquake hotspots, studying the relationship between earthquake depth and magnitude, and creating interactive dashboards for better visualization and storytelling.

 🔧 Tools Used:
 - Tableau Public